 Google Analytics has a free version and they offer a paid version with tiered pricing that’s available upon request.

-LogRocket has a free forever plan for up to 1,000 sessions.
-Pricing for the paid versions starts at $99/month/for up to 10,000 sessions.
-LogRocket offers a 14-day free trial.
+Mixpanel has a free plan with limited features for up to 100,000 monthly tracked users.
+Pricing for the paid plans starts at $20/month/account.

 Amplitude is a product analytics software for tracking user behavior and gaining insights into product improvement opportunities.
 This data analytics tool has a “milestone analysis” feature that determines the key factors that lead to customers making high-value actions, like buying into upsell opportunities or upgrading their product subscriptions.